alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

-# Algebraic Place Notation
+# Generic Place Notation

-APN is used to generate place notation, and hence method designs, in such a way that a method with a general structure can be generated for any valid stage.
+GPN is a nontation used to generate standard place notation, and hence method designs, in such a way that a method with a general structure can be generated for any valid stage.

 It is based on overlaying repeated place patterns to build up place notation for a method.

-APN also allows you to focus on how methods are constructed by defining a method as being something else plus some embelishments.
+GPN also allows you to focus on how methods are constructed by defining a method as being something else plus some embellishments.

-For example, in APN you can specify plain bob as being plain hunt plus a 12 lead end.
+For example, in GPN you can specify plain bob as being plain hunt plus a 12 lead end.

 # How to write places

-In APN you write down places in much the same way as place notation, with a few additions.
+In GPN you write down places in much the same way as place notation, with a few additions.

 You are allowed to write ```n``` as place - it represents the final place in a row at the current stage.
 So on minor, ```n``` means 6.

-Being able to generate methods at any stage is key to APN, so being able to have place notation that goes to any conceivable number of bells is necessary.
+Being able to generate methods at any stage is key to GPN, so being able to have place notation that goes to any conceivable number of bells is necessary.

-APN allows a few options here:
+GPN allows a few options here:

 If you don't care about methods above stage 36, the places can notated as single characters in the standard way like this: